Q100529: 'License has expired' error message

 For more information on how to open a support request, please refer to this article: Q100064: How to raise a support ticket

-And for information on how to generate a license diagnostic log, please refer to the following article: Q100105: How to generate a License Diagnostic Log via the FLU for troubleshooting license issues
+And for information on how to generate a license diagnostic log or debug logs, please refer to the following articles:

 FURTHER READING